 Find out more about the Statutory Residence Test and changes to Overseas Workday Relief by following the links below:

-The RDR1 is a guide for residents and non-residents on the residence, domicile and remittance basis rules for tax years 2012-13 onwards.
+The RDR1 is a guide for residents and non-residents on the residence, domicile and remittance basis rules for tax years 2012 to 2013 onwards.
 It replaces the booklet HMRC6.

-The HMRC6 booklet should be used as a guide for residents or non-residents for information on rules affecting your tax liability in the UK up to the end of tax year 2012-13 only.
+The HMRC6 booklet should be used as a guide for residents or non-residents for information on rules affecting your tax liability in the UK up to the end of tax year 2012 to 2013 only.

 If you work overseas for an extended period for the UK government (often referred to as a 'Crown employee' or 'Crown servant') you will have to pay UK tax on your employment income as if you live in the UK (regardless of whether you become non-resident or not 'ordinarily resident' in the UK).
 At the same time you will retain your UK Personal Allowance, which means you won't pay Income Tax on the first part of your earnings.